FraunhoferIOSB/swap-it-execution-engine/documentation/source/ServiceInterface.rst

 that lists all Services that are currently executed.
 Each Service in the dictionary is represented by an unique identifier, the context (Task) of the service execution, a boolean variable that indicates whether the service execution is completed or not, and the name of the service.
 As soon as a service execution is started by a Client, the Client adds the service to the dictionary.
 After the service completion, the Client sets the boolean variable to TRUE.
-On the other side, the Execution Engine iterates through the execution dirctonary and checks whether
+On the other side, the Execution Engine iterates through the execution dictionary and checks whether
 Service executions are completed.
 If so, the client provides a token to the dispatcher, which then executes the service finished callback, and removes the
 Service from the dictionary.